Sponsored content

 Estonia’s ‘fifth season’ is unforgettable

 Head southwest to Soomaa National Park in late March or early April to experience Estonia’s ‘fifth season’.
-During this time, snow melt and heavy rain cause the rivers to flood, submerging the surrounding forests and meadows in a glassy blanket of water.
+During this time, snow melts, and heavy rain causes the rivers and lakes to flood the land, submerging the surrounding forests and meadows in a glassy blanket of water.

 You can admire this drenched landscape from observation towers or set sail on traditional wooden dugout canoes (haabjas).
 Paddling between the half-drowned skeletons of trees, and even over sunken roads, is an eerie and enchanting experience you won’t soon forget.